Senior Lecturer - Association for Dementia Studies

 Christine worked as a Community Psychiatric Nurse for people over 65, this involved working directly with families and managing case work.
 Later in her career Christine job shared as a manager for a Mental Health Liaison Team in Gloucestershire Acute Trust, covering two acute hospitals working with people over 65 with mental health problems and/or dementia.
 This team won an award for their work with people diagnosed with dementia within the acute general hospitals in Gloucestershire.

 Christine moved into pre-registration nurse education as a lecturer in mental health nursing and older people and working at City University London, then later at University of the West of England, before joining the Association for Dementia Studies as a Senior Lecturer in September 2013.
 She is module lead for the MSc module for Admiral Nurses.
-Alongside Dementia UK she has led on the development of the refreshed Admiral Nurses Competency Framework, completed earlier this year.
+Alongside Dementia UK she has led on the development of the refreshed Admiral Nurses Competency Framework.

 Christine has been involved in developing and delivering a range of education and training.
 Alongside a colleague she has developed and is module leader for the level 7 module MSAP4110 ‘Working with people with dementia – applying the Admiral Nursing Competency Framework 2014/15’.She also contributed to the design and delivery of bespoke educational courses commissioned from Birmingham and Worcester Acute and Community services, City & Sandwell Acute Hospital Trust and has been involved in delivering intensive sessions for GPs within primary care settings.